 Comments: DOL generally agreed with this recommendation and stated that its implementation would make a difference in working conditions in the meat and poultry industry.
 The agency also noted that resource constraints may make it difficult to implement.
 In June 2017, OSHA reported that it is taking steps to address certain chemical hazards that can affect sanitation workers.
 The agency noted, for example, that it is developing fully validated sampling and analytical methods for common disinfectant chemicals used in meat and poultry processing operations including peracetic acid.
-As of April 2018, the agency conducted two inspections evaluating USDA Food Safety Inspection Service (FSIS) Poultry Inspector exposures to peracetic acid and other chemicals used in processing operations.
+In 2018, the agency conducted two inspections evaluating USDA Food Safety Inspection Service (FSIS) Poultry Inspector exposures to peracetic acid and other chemicals used in processing operations.
 Teams from OSHA conducted direct reading instrument assessments, and conducted air sampling in employee breathing zones.
 In 2019, the agency reported that it is continuing to work on developing fully validated sampling and analytical methods for common disinfectant chemicals used in meat and poultry processing operations including peracetic acid.
 In 2019, OSHA reported progress on methods for peracetic acid.
 However, our recommendation focuses on OSHA's tracking of injuries and illnesses.
 We will consider closing this recommendation when OSHA provides documentation that it examined ways to regularly collect data that would help determine injury and illness rates among sanitation workers.

 Recommendation: To develop a better understanding of meat and poultry sanitation workers' injuries and illnesses, the Secretary of Labor should direct the Assistant Secretary for Occupational Safety and Health and the Commissioner of Labor Statistics to study how they could regularly gather data on injury and illness rates among sanitation workers in the meat and poultry industry.